user profile avatar

 Bio

-I am a high school senior with a keen interest in Law.
+Hello!
+My name is Haroon, and I am an incoming freshman at SMU with a keen interest in Law, Economics, & Finance.
 As a first-generation student, I want the opportunity to help people who can't speak for themselves.
 I am a Speech and Debate Captain and am ranked 77th out of 19,000 competitors nationwide.
 Outside of school, I am deeply involved in law.
-I am an SMU Rising Scholar Fellow, Chapter lead in High School Democrats of America, and a researcher for Dr. John Ishiyama in Ethnic Identity and Afrobarometer research in Ethiopia.
-I want to have the opportunity to be able to graduate from college debt-free and not have to worry about financial stress.
+I am an SMU Law Rising Scholar Fellow, Chapter lead in High School Democrats of America, and a researcher for Dr. John Ishiyama in Ethnic Identity and Afrobarometer research in Ethiopia.
+Being a low-income student, I want to have the opportunity to be able to graduate from college debt-free and not have to worry about financial stress.

 Education